 The best way to track the performance, inspection and maintenance of GI BMPs is by keeping a log book.
 The log book need not be overly complicated, but it should include the following:

 The log book can be created in a digital format.
 This allows links to be provided to specific design features of the GI BMP and maintenance manuals, and to create and maintain a photographic record of the BMP condition and maintenance activities.
-The Connecticut Department of Energy and Environmental Protection has a simple but thorough maintenance checklist and form.

 This interactive e-learning tool from Rutgers Water Resources Program helps all New Jersey municipal officials ensure stormwater plans comply with New Jersey stormwater regulations.